ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: ContactNet

 \section{ContactNet}

+ContactNet computes foot locations and contact status (i.e., swing or stance) for each leg in the horizon.
 In this section, we describe the cost function and data generation approach used to rank footholds offline.
-After that, we discuss the details regarding the ContactNet.
-Finally, the entire framework used to generate acyclic multi-contact plans on Solo12 is presented.
+After that, we discuss the details regarding ContactNet and we present the entire framework used to generate acyclic multi-contact plans.